 However, human anatomy and kinesiology literature clearly indicate that if one takes an effort to understand what a human body really needs and how it is designed to move to stay healthy a gradual physical and mental deterioration with age would be slowed down and the overall health can be improved.

 Active lifestyle and regular exercise is heavily promoted but a proper attention to the scientific principles of functional anatomy and movement is largely overlooked.
 Typically, existing exercise programs for seniors follow the footsteps of the mainstream fitness by using weight machines, targeting isolated muscles and producing no results.
 Most importantly, they do not offer ways to sustain functional independence for basic daily tasks how to properly sit, stand, bend, carry and walk.

 On one hand, walking is encouraged as an effective activity and the one that is easily sustained.
 However, conventional training does not offer programs to develop and maintain an efficient walking stride.
 On the other hand, walking without proper alignment and movement contributes to a further dysfunction of joints and muscles related to this activity.
-As a result, it leads to a loss of the ability to walk and complete or a heavy reliance on the assisting devices such as canes and wheelchairs.
+As a result, it leads to a loss of the ability to walk and a heavy reliance on the assisting devices such as canes and wheelchairs.

 Conventional guidelines recommend weight-supported exercise (swimming or cycling) to reduce the risk of injuries and preserve safety.
 However, a sufficient attention is not paid that these activities should be combined with to the exercises on land or the body will lose the ability to move against gravity.

 General perception of doom and gloom leaves seniors with a feeling that they are a “forgotten” and “unwanted” population and it contributes further to psychological and emotional problems.